moise-mulungu/mixed-react-projects/src/features/weather-forecast/weather-forecast-contents/debugging-weather-app.md

   * i checked in the return statement of the weather function where i called convertFahrenheitToCelsius() function
   * when i used console.log(fahrenheit), i am getting fahrenheit values undefined.
   * As i could not make any progress, i paused there.

+* i proceeded the debug process of getting the exact fahrenheit and celsius degree values by:
+  1. reverted the previous code of fetchWeatherData() function and of useEffect() method in the src/features/weather-forecast/weather-forecast-contents/weather.jsx file
+  2. after reverting the app worked perfectly
+  3. i looked closely at the difference between the previous and the current fetchWeatherData, i found that the first version had "q", "units", and "appid" properties in the params object, but the second version of the fetchWeatherData() function misses the "units" property.
+  4. i opened the src/pages/api/weather.js file where i am getting the open-weather-map-api, i realized that the "units" property was missing, then i added it.
+  5. i run the server for checking, then all the fahrenheit and celsius degree values were fixed.